-The last consolidated figures show an annual operational budget of 230 M€ of which 62% comes from R&D service contracts, and a labor force of 2040 employees.
+The last consolidated figures show an annual operational budget of €187 m, of which 57% comes from R&D service contracts, and a labor force of 2047 employees.

-I.1 - Specificities of the Aerospace and Defense field
+II.1 -Specificities of the Aerospace and Defense field

 This brief description of ONERA's economic environment needs a complementary analysis of the players from the point of view of the utilization of its research results by industry.